Women Stem Up

 When interacting with students in various academic settings, such as lecture halls, classrooms, laboratories or supervisions, the discourse is shaped by the norms and expectations of the academic community.

 Teachers and students interact through various approaches; one frequent approach involves discussion and communication.
 Research has shown that there are gender differences in how students participate and receive feedback in these settings.
-Some examples of gender-based trends that influence gender bias (Grace and Gravestock, 2009) (3) are listed here:
+Some examples of gender-based trends that influence gender bias (Grace and Gravestock, 2009) (3) include:

-• Teachers also wait longer for males to respond to questions.
+• Teachers wait longer for males to respond to questions.

 • They give male students more eye contact following questions, remember the names of male students and use these names when calling on male students.